We begin Slovenia’s economic overview by assessing the country’s global position by GDP, as well as the country’s trade balance.

 Slovenia Economy Overview

-Slovenia used to be part of Yugoslavia until 1991.
+Slovenia was part of Yugoslavia until 1991.
 It joined NATO in 2004 and the European Union in 2007.
-Slovenia shares borders with Austria, Croatia, Italy, and Hungary.
+The country shares borders with Austria, Croatia, Italy, and Hungary.

 Slovenia’s Top 5 Commodity Exports

 Slovenia’s five most exported commodities by trade volume are:

 |Iron & Steel||$1.31 billion|

 Slovenia’s Other Notable Exports

 - Packaged Medicaments – $3.18 billion